Terms, Conditions and Policies

 - To ensure that all potential, new and existing staff informed of the policy and its implication.
 All job applicants will receive the policy when applying to work with us.

-- To ensure that all students have access to a fair and well managed examination and assessment process, in accordance with both the Company and Qualifications Network UK & Training Qualifications UK guidelines for Maladministration and Malpractice.
+- To ensure that all students have access to a fair and well managed examination and assessment process, in accordance with the Company policy for Maladministration and Malpractice.

 The Company will ensure the policy statement is displayed and distributed throughout our business, in a variety of media, including but not limited to, paper copies issued at registration, the policy will be published online on the company’s website.

-As the employers, the Company Director has the ultimate responsibility for ensuring compliance with Equal Opportunity Legislation.
+As the employer, the Company Director has the ultimate responsibility for ensuring compliance with Equal Opportunity Legislation.
 The Director shall undertake an annual review of the policies that are in use, ensuring the policies are up to date, reflect current good practice and legislation.
-We will consult as widely as possible with all stakeholders i.e. staff, training centres, students and any other relevant parties.
+The Company will consult as widely as possible with all stakeholders i.e. staff, training centres, students and any other relevant parties.